-Although lower cost hitch racks can still be pretty expensive, we recently discovered a new hitch-mount rack that presents a real bargain: the RockyMounts MonoRail.
-It costs a significant amount less than the highest priced and highest-rated competitor hitch racks, yet it provides similar features and performance.
+Although lower cost hitch racks can still be pretty expensive, we recently discovered a new hitch-mount rack that we feel is an excellent value: the RockyMounts MonoRail.
+It costs a significant amount less than the highest priced hitch racks, yet it provides similar features and performance.
 Like most great platform racks, the MonoRail holds the bike by the wheels, so there is no frame contact.
-It offers a high level of versatility, with well-designed wheel trays and the included ladder strap extenders that it can handle everything from skinny road tires up to 5-inch fat bike behemoths.
+It offers a high level of versatility, with well-designed wheel trays and the included ladder strap extenders that can handle everything from skinny road tires up to 5-inch fat bike behemoths.
 Testers were also impressed with this rack's user-friendliness, including a one-hand tilt release mechanism at the end of the main support arm that can be used with bikes loaded.
-It comes with a long noose-style cable lock and hitch pin that secures both the rack and the bikes it carries.
+It comes with a long noose-style cable lock and hitch pin lock that secures both the rack and the bikes it carries.

 The MonoRail appears very well made with a sturdy metal receiver arm, main support arm, and bike trays.
 There is a fair amount of plastic in its construction, however, including both the folding front wheel and pivoting rear wheel trays, which could pose durability issues if used carelessly.
 It also employs a standard threaded hitch pin to attach the rack to receiver on your vehicle.
 Although this works just fine, it's far less user-friendly than the tool-free tightening and locking designs found on some of the competition.
 Regardless, we feel the MonoRail is an excellent rack that performs above its asking price.

 Best Ramp-Loading Hitch Rack